isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-03-22-post-Sports Sponsorship Master Class to enhance the local sports scene.md

-###

-ANNEX A

-Details on the Sports Sponsorship Master Class:
+#### **ANNEX A: Details on the Sports Sponsorship Master Class**

-“Seeking Sponsorship” master class, 3 November 2014
+**“Seeking Sponsorship” Master Class, 3 November 2014**
   A pilot run For NSAs and other rights holders to understand the essentials of sport sponsorship, practical selling and building an effective commercial practice.

-“Creating a Sponsorship Strategy” master class, 29 September & 6th October & 27 October 2015
+**“Creating a Sponsorship Strategy” Master Class, 29 September & 6th October & 27 October 2015**
 An immersive class for companies to learn about marketing through sponsorship, and the creation of sponsorship strategies and ideas, with an emphasis on case studies in sport sponsorship.
 Participants also embarked on a “field trip” to see sponsorship activations live at the 2015 BNP Paribus WTA Finals Singapore presented by SC Global.

-“Seeking Sponsorship” master class, 22 February 2016
+**“Seeking Sponsorship” Master Class, 22 February 2016**
 For NSAs and other rights holders to understand the essentials of sport sponsorship, practical selling and building an effective commercial practice.

-“Sponsorship War Room” master class, 23 February 2016
+**“Sponsorship War Room” Master Class, 23 February 2016**
 An advanced class for NSAs to learn to build cutting-edge sponsorship sales materials through sales techniques, and reality-style training exercises which include local case studies and a sponsorship pitch template that NSAs can work on.

-“The ASA Exchange” Inaugural ‘Speed Dating’, 22 March 2016
+**“The ASA Exchange” Inaugural ‘Speed Dating’, 22 March 2016**
 The Asian Sponsorship Assessment Exchange or “The ASA Exchange”, is an assessment component of the master class where NSAs who have attended the “Sponsorship War Room” session will be able to pitch themselves in a ‘speed dating’ concept to selected companies, and be given feedback on their performance.